Achan81/sei-project-02/README.md

 ```

 ## Wins:
-* Working in a pair allowed me to be disciplined, organised and structured in my approach.
+* Working in a pair allowed me to be disciplined, organised and structured in my approach
-* With our limited knowledge at this stage of the course, I'm happy to have a clean looking and functioning app.
+* With our limited knowledge at this stage of the course, I'm happy to have a clean looking and functioning app
 * A mobile responsive app (especially the index page)
 ```js
 <div className="column